Set up a hybrid mesh

 • The cluster's Kubernetes control plane address and the gateway address need to be reachable from every cluster in the mesh.
 The Google Cloud project in which GKE clusters are located should be allowed to create external load balancing types.
 We recommend that you use authorized networks and VPC firewall rules to restrict the access.

 • Private clusters, including GKE private clusters, are not supported.
-If you use On-Premises clusters including GKE on VMware and GKE on Bare Metal, the Kubernetes control plane address and the gateway address need to be reachable from pods in GKE clusters.
+If you use On-Premises clusters including Google Distributed Cloud and Google Distributed Cloud, the Kubernetes control plane address and the gateway address need to be reachable from pods in GKE clusters.
 We recommend that you use CloudVPN to connect the GKE cluster's subnet with the On-Premises cluster's network.

 • If you use Istio CA, use the same custom root certificate for all clusters.